s3434434/SmartPlant/README.md

 				Returns: BadRequest - 400
 					 BadRequest - 400  msg "User does not exist, this really shouldn't happen" --shouldn't happen...
-					   NotFound - 404  msg "Plant ID does not exist" Too Many Requests - 429  msg "Please wait 5 minutes between updates"  --I put in an arbitrary wait of 5 mins between sensordata updates to stop db from being spammed - can change if needed
+					   NotFound - 404  msg "Plant ID does not exist" Too Many Requests - 429  msg "Please wait 5 minutes between updates"  -- Currently Disabled - but I put in an arbitrary wait of 5 mins between sensordata updates to stop db from being spammed
 					    Created - 201  msg "added"